Correcting for Selection Bias and Missing Response in Regression using Privileged Information: Imputation, Weighting, and Double Robustness under PMAR

 \section{Imputation, Weighting, and Double Robustness under PMAR}

-In this section, we propose three estimation procedures for training a regression model $\EE[Y|X]$ in the PMAR setting: a repeated regression method, a weighted regression method, and a doubly robust regression method.
-Throughout, we consider the following example. \begin{example} Consider the data generating process
+We propose three estimation procedures for training a regression model $\EE[Y|X]$ in the PMAR setting: a repeated regression method, a weighted regression method, and a doubly robust regression method.
+Throughout this section, we consider the following example. \begin{example} Consider the data generating process